 We have included basic phones that cost less than £50.
 Basic phones are great if you want a long standby time and to limit the distraction of social media or mobile games.
 These are perfect for the journey to and from school, won’t attract thieves and you’re not left too out of pocket if the device does happen to get lost or stolen.

-What to watch out for when buying a child’s first phone?
+What to look out for when buying a child’s first phone

-You know we are a strong advocate for the price of Chinese phones.
-But whilst there is a strong user case for buying a Chinese phone, they can prove confusing and bewildering for a child, and you may find that the odd Chinese language pop-up might leak through.
+We are a strong advocate for the price of Chinese phones, but while there is a strong case for buying a Chinese phone, they can prove confusing and bewildering for a child, and you may find that the odd Chinese language pop-up might leak through.

-Avoid expensive flagship devices as a first phone, your child may have the coolest piece of tech on the playground, but they could also be a target for thieves.
-The flagships do tend to be less rugged and the constant appeal of the apps could ware the battery down or interfere with time that should be spent learning.
+Avoid expensive flagship devices as a first phone, as while your child may have the coolest piece of tech on the playground, but they could also be a target for thieves.
+The flagships do tend to be less rugged and the constant appeal of the apps could wear the battery down or interfere with time that should be spent paying attention in the classroom.

 Best Kids Phones Reviews

 For a budget phone, the Moto G5 is one of the best around, with a superior design in comparison to many other budget models.
-This is a smartphone that any young adult would find useful and stylish with many of the modern conveniences that the flagships are enjoying.
+This is a smartphone that any young adult would find useful and stylish with many of the modern conveniences that the flagships have.